-If you forgot the passcode that you have set for the screen time to limit the screen time of your child, or if you feel like disabling the screen time quickly, iPhone Unlocker can be a rather efficient and reliable helper.
+If you forgot the passcode that you have set for the screen time to limit the screen time of your child, or if you feel like disabling the screen time quickly, MobiUnlock can be a rather efficient and reliable helper.

-With this safe and professional iPhone unlocker, users can easily and quickly fix the problem “sign out is not available due to restrictions” and retrieve the screen time passcode without losing any data on your iPad or iPhone.
-Before you run this automatic tool, remember to back up your data.
+With this safe and professional tool, users can easily and quickly fix the problem “sign out is not available due to restrictions” and retrieve the screen time passcode without losing any data on your iPad or iPhone.
+So before you run this automatic tool, it is not necessary to back up your data.

 Turn Off Screen Time Manually (With the Screen Time Passcode)

 1. On your iPhone or iPad, find out Settings > Screen Time.